StOe11169/FluidSim_PT/README.md

     //TODO Check if dynamic viscosity and kinematic viscosity have not been falsly used.
     //! dynamic visocsity = kinematic viscosity * density. my = ny * rho
     //TODO solving incompressibillity causes overflow of float numbers.
 Like 3.5454...e300
+    //Method to solve incompressebillity currently uses the jacobi not the gaus-seidel method.
+        On-line change but make this changeable to highlight the diffrences